krrishd/site/public/work-raw/forward.md

 ## My Involvement

-I was recruited by Forward Philly as a part of the [PennApps Fellowship]()
+I was recruited by Forward Philly as a part of the [PennApps Fellowship.](http://pennappsfellows.com)

 Forward Philly is a comprehensive real-estate product aimed at improving the quality of living in Philadelphia.